carlvlewis/brooklynviz/README.md

 Brooklyn Visualization Demo
 ===========================

-Uses **Radial Bubble Tree Visualization** code (from https://github.com/okfn/bubbletree with patches applied) to display Brooklyn entities.
-Connects to the Brooklyn REST API to obtain a JSON object containing the full tree of all deployed applications and rendes them as bubbles.
+Connects to the Brooklyn REST API to obtain a JSON object containing the full tree of all deployed applications and renders them using various visualization techniques.
+The Brooklyn console is assumed to be running on http://localhost:8081/ so you will need to edit the individual files to change this.

+## Bubble Tree

+Uses **Radial Bubble Tree Visualization** code (from https://github.com/okfn/bubbletree with patches applied) to display Brooklyn entities as bubbles.
 The bubbles are sized according to the total number of child entities and coloured depending on the package name of the entity type.

+## D3.js

+Displays a **Tree Map** and a **Radial Sunburst** rendering, using the D3 JavaScript library.
+Entities are coloured according to type.

-## Usage
+## TODO

-Open the `index.html` file in a browser to view the Brooklyn entity tree.
-If you are running Brooklyn on a port other than 8081 you will need to modify the `brooklyn.js` file.
+- MoireGraph
+- JSPlumb

 Copyright 2013 by Andrew Kennedy